juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Mall_Game_Mechanics.md

 - Combine directory info and menu info
 - Pattern: "Store at unit 1-16, menu has 5 items: 16+5 = 21"
 - Example: "Eatery at unit 1-22, 3rd item on menu: extract letter"

+**You're solving for numbers but then use a cypher to solve message**

 ---